 If you have any questions about the role or the recruitment process, please read our helpful Guide.

 If you hold a degree or are currently studying for one you will need to apply for our Degree Holder Entry Programme.
 Visit our website to find out more.

 We are only as good as our people.
-It's really important to us that our officers and staff can be themselves in the workplace and we know that as an organisation we'll grow from the variety of thinking, approach and skills that diversity can bring; all of which helps us to deliver a better policing service.
+It's really important that our officers and staff can be themselves in the workplace and we know that as an organisation we'll grow from the variety of thinking, approach and skills that diversity brings; all of which help us to deliver a better policing service.
 We strive to ensure how we deliver our services, provide information and how we recruit is open and accessible to all.

 We have multiple staff support groups who help to improve our understanding of minority issues and ensure they are reflected in our work.
 We are proud members of the Stonewall Workplace Equality Index and Disability Confident, a signatory of the Race at Work Charter and aligned with the Armed Forces Covenant and the HeForShe movement.